Canadian-Seagull-Studios/IFCockpit-DevToolKit/README.md

 ## Overview

-This toolkit supports third-party developers in developing cockpit panels for the IFCockpit application from Canadian Seagull Studios Ltd. This toolkit allows developers to test their panels before submitting them to Canadian Seagull Studios for review and inclusion in IFCockpit.
+This toolkit supports third-party developers in developing cockpit panels for the IFCockpit application from Canadian Seagull Studios Ltd as part of the IFCockpit Panel Developers Programme.
+This toolkit allows developers to test their panels before submitting them to Canadian Seagull Studios for review and inclusion in IFCockpit.

-This is not open source and may only be used by developers who are part of the IFCockpit developer programme under the terms of the programme and may not be shared with anyone outside the terms of that programme or otherwise without the explicit written consent of Canadian Seagull Studios.
+This is not open source and may only be used by developers who are part of the IFCockpit developer programme under the terms of the IFCockpit Panel Distribution Agreement and may not be shared with anyone outside the terms of the programme, the Distribution Agreement or otherwise without the explicit written consent of Canadian Seagull Studios.
 Contact Canadian Seagull Studios at info@canadianseagulls.com for more information on the developer programme.

 Copyright 2024, Canadian Seagull Studios Ltd. All rights reserved.

+## About the Panel Developers Programme

+The IFCockpit Panel Developers Programme is designed to encourage an ecosystem of high-quality aircraft cockpit panels and instruments to enhance the Infinite Flight experience.

+Third-party developers can develop panels and submit them to Canadian Seagull Studios for review for either free or monetised distribution under the terms of the IFCockpit Panel Distribution Agreement.

+To learn more about the programme and the ICockpit Panel Distribution Agreement, contact info@canadianseagulls.com.

 ## Requirements and Background Knowledge